mindspore-ai/docs/tutorials/source_en/parallel/data_parallel.md

 dataset = ds.MnistDataset(dataset_path, num_shards=rank_size, shard_id=rank_id)
 ```

-Unlike single-card, the `num_shards` and `shard_id` parameters need to be passed in the dataset interface, corresponding to the number of cards and the logical serial number, respectively, and it is recommended to obtain them through the `mindspore.communication` interface:
+Unlike single-card, the `num_shards` and `shard_id` parameters need to be passed in the dataset interface, corresponding to the number of cards and the logical serial number, respectively, and it is recommended to obtain them through the following interfaces of the [mindspore.communication](https://www.mindspore.cn/docs/en/master/api_python/mindspore.communication.html) module:

 - `get_rank`: Obtain the ID of the current device in the cluster.
 - `get_group_size`: Obtain the number of clusters.